ricardoortega97/Hiragana-Flashcards/README.md

-# Web Development Project 2 - *Hiragana Flashcards 1.0*
+# Web Development Project 2 - *Hiragana Flashcards 1.0.0*

 Submitted by: **Ricardo Ortega Pacheco**

 This web app: **Practing Hiragina single and composite characters.
-Only has a few set of characters and will be updated as more is added in the data.js file. **
+Only has a few set of characters and will be updated as more is added in the data.js file.
+The light blue background color indicates it is a single character as the creamy orange background color indicates it is a composite character**

 Time spent: **9** hours spent in total